-To be eligible to submit your L-APC application:
+To be eligible to submit your A-APC application:

-- You must have a fully RTPI accredited qualification. - You must be a current registered Licentiate of • the RTPI. - You must have a minimum of 2 years' professional planning experience (full-time equivalent); at least 1 year of this experience must be gained whilst registered as a Licentiate.
+- You must be a current registered Associate of the RTPI. - You must have a minimum of 2 years' professional planning experience4 (full-time equivalent); all of which has been gained whilst registered as an Associate.

-2.3 Becoming a Licentiate
+2.3 Becoming an Associate